act-org/RSCAT/README.md

 8. In Terminal, run `sudo ln -s /Applications/FICO\ Xpress/xpressmp/lib/*.dylib /usr/local/lib`.
 9. In the R environment, load RSCAT using `library(RSCAT)`.
 10. Refer to the step 8 in the instruction "For Windows" to download and copy jar dependencies.
- Xpress/xpressmp/lib/xprm.jar"
+11. Copy "xprm.jar" to the "/java" folder under the RSCAT package installation directory. "xprm.jar" can be found in the Xpress installation directory, e.g., "/Applications/FICO Xpress/xpressmp/lib/xprm.jar".
-11. Restart the R session (run`.rs.restartR()` if RStudio is used as the IDE).
+12. Restart the R session (run`.rs.restartR()` if RStudio is used as the IDE).

 ## Run Shiny App
 ### For Windows